 This innovation, coupled with the improvements made through lesson plans, pupil workbooks, computing applications and dedicated teacher/management training, has made Omega Schools popular with parents, demonstrated by the fact that a new school is typically full within 10 days of opening.
 Each school is thus self-sufficient almost from day one.
-The chain has already demonstrated financial sustainability, achieving break-even this year.
+The chain has already demonstrated financial sustainability.
 It is now in a position to demonstrate scalability through an innovative social franchising/licensing model.

 Girls make up 52 percent of enrollment and all pupils are from the lowest two income quintiles.
 A partner hardship fund extends access to orphans.
 Its first school opened in September 2009.

 By 2021 it aims to serve 200,000 students and demonstrate a workable, scalable, sustainable and replicable model of how to extend access to high-quality, low-cost education for low-income families across the world.